 Would you be willing to provide a link on your website to the dedicated STAR project website which we aim to have operational in early 2018?

-We would be grateful if you could respond by 15 December, 2018.
+We would be grateful if you could respond by 15 December 2018.
 Your co-operation would be highly appreciated.

+Should you have any questions, please do not hesitate to contact me.

 Thank you and kind regards.